Why proper optimist sail trim is essential for performance?

 - Position of the sail relative to the mast marking.

-- Use of the sail's sliding lines.
+- Use of the sail's running ropes.

 - Overall sail tension.